eclipse-kuksa/kuksa.val.feeders/dbc2val/Readme.md

 ## Prerequisites for using socket CAN or virtual socket CAN

-1. install can utils
+1. Install can utils, e.g. in Ubuntu doe

    ```bash
    sudo apt update
    sudo apt install can-utils
    ```

-1. check that at least python version 3 is installed
+1. Check that at least python version 3 is installed

    ```bash
       python -V